dtbuchholz/basin-wxm-fetch/README.md

 The following defines all commands available in the Makefile:

 - `make install`: Install dependencies with `pip`, upgrading pip first.
+- `make basin`: Install the Basin CLI from the latest release.
-- `make run`: Run the `main.py` program to fetch Basin/wxm data, run queries, and write to metric summary files.
+- `make run`: Run the `main.py` program to fetch Basin/wxm data, run queries, and write metrics to summary files.
 - `make venv`: Create a virtual environment (only for local development).
-- `make freeze`: Freeze dependencies (only needed if you make changes to the deps during local development).
+- `make freeze`: Freeze dependencies (only for local development if you make changes to the deps).

 ## Contributing